Plan, offer, quota, and subscription overview

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

-Azure Stack lets you deliver a wide variety of services, like virtual machines, SQL Server databases, SharePoint, Exchange, and even Azure Marketplace items.
+Azure Stack enables you to deliver a wide variety of services, such as virtual machines, SQL Server databases, SharePoint, Exchange, and even Azure Marketplace items.
 As an Azure Stack operator, you configure and deliver such services in Azure Stack by using plans, offers, and quotas.

 Offers contain one or more plans, and each plan includes one or more services.
-By creating plans and combining them into different offers, you control
+By creating plans and combining them into different offers, you can manage:

-- which services and resources users can access
+- Which services and resources your users can access.

-- the amount of those resources that users can consume
+- The amount of resources that users can consume.

-When you deliver a service, you'll follow these high-level steps:
+When you deliver a service, follow these high-level steps:

 - Add a service that you want to deliver to your users.

-- Create a plan that contains one or more services.
-When creating a plan, you will select or create quotas that define the resource limits of each service in the plan.
+- Create a plan that has one or more services.
+When creating a plan, select or create quotas that define the resource limits of each service in the plan.

-- Create an offer that contains one or more plans (including base plans and optional add-on plans).
+- Create an offer that contains one or more plans.
+The offer can include base plans and optional add-on plans.

-After you have created the offer, your users can subscribe to it to access the services and resources it provides.
+After you've created the offer, your users can subscribe to it to access the services and resources the offer provides.
 Users can subscribe to as many offers as they want.
-The following diagram shows a simple example of a user who has subscribed to two offers.
+The following figure shows a simple example of a user who has subscribed to two offers.
 Each offer has a plan or two, and each plan gives them access to services.

 Plans are groupings of one or more services.
 As an Azure Stack operator, you create plans to offer to your users.
 In turn, your users subscribe to your offers to use the plans and services they include.
 When creating plans, make sure to set your quotas, define your base plans, and consider including optional add-on plans.

-To help you manage your cloud capacity, you select or create a quota for each service in a plan.
+To help you manage your cloud capacity, you can use pre-configured quotas, or create a new quota for each service in a plan.
 Quotas define the upper resource limits that a user subscription can provision or consume.
-For example, a quota might allow a user to create up to five virtual machines.
-Quotas can limit a variety of resources, like virtual machines, RAM, and CPU limits.
+For example, a quota might allow a user to create up to five virtual machines (VMs).

 When creating an offer, the service administrator can include a base plan.
 These base plans are included by default when a user subscribes to that offer.
 When a user subscribes, they have access to all the resource providers specified in those base plans (with the corresponding quotas).

-You can also include optional add-on plans in an offer.
+Add-on plans are optional plans you add to an offer.
 Add-on plans are not included by default in the subscription.
 Add-on plans are additional plans (with quotas) available in an offer that a subscriber can add to their subscriptions.
 For example, you can offer a base plan with limited resources for a trial, and an add-on plan with more substantial resources to customers who decide to adopt the service.

 Offers are groups of one or more plans that you create so that users can subscribe to them.
-For example, Offer Alpha can contain Plan A containing a set of compute services and Plan B containing a set of storage and network services.
+For example, Offer Alpha can contain Plan A, which provides a set of compute services and Plan B, which provides a set of storage and network services.